Commentary: Julio Rodriguez’s extension keeps one of MLB’s brightest stars shining with Mariners

 But one drought the M’s never seem to have is one of star power.
 And they’re about to lock down a star that may be one of the brightest in their constellation’s history.

-The Mariners announced during Friday night’s game that they finalized a deal that will keep All-Star rookie Julio Rodriguez in Seattle through at least 2029, guaranteeing him more than $200 million.
+The Times confirmed reports Friday that the Mariners are finalizing a deal that will keep All-Star rookie Julio Rodriguez in Seattle through at least 2029, guaranteeing him more than $200 million.
 Should the center fielder perform up to his stratospheric standards, the M’s could pick up a team option that keeps him here well into the 2030s and pays him upward of $450 million.

 Well, they aren’t randos anymore.
 Signing 2021 AL Cy Young winner Robbie Ray last offseason was one thing.
 As was acquiring ace right-hander Luis Castillo at the trade deadline.
 But those guys aren’t Julio.
 Rodriguez’s dancing-in-the-batter’s-box charisma, near peerless swing-and-swipe ability and no-moment-is-too-big mentality make him one of the most electrifying players in the game.
 And now he’s here to stay.